ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    the delegation point.
 They are configured as glue records in the "test" zone:

+Andrews, et al.           Expires 4 March 2023                  [Page 3]

+Internet-Draft  DNS Glue Requirements in Referral Respon     August 2022

       foo.test.
 86400   IN NS      ns1.foo.test.
       foo.test.
 86400   IN NS      ns2.foo.test.
       ns1.foo.test.
 86400   IN A       192.0.2.1
       ns2.foo.test.
 86400   IN AAAA    2001:db8::2:2

-Andrews, et al.         Expires 26 February 2023                [Page 3]

-Internet-Draft DNS Glue Requirements in Referral Responses   August 2022

    A referral response from "test" for "foo.test" with glue for in- domain name servers looks like this: